amp5/QMSS_G5069_Applied_D_S/notes.md

 2. to clustering with this precint data and SaF data
 3. There should be a fourth category.... http://www.nyc.gov/html/nypd/downloads/pdf/analysis_and_planning/seven_major_felony_offenses_2000_2015.pdf

+Add legend with names of neighborhoods to above viz: https://www.nyc-arecs.org/bronxx.pdf

 <p align="center">